Fix Fortnite Crashing Issues on PC

 2) Run Driver Easy and click the Scan Now button.
 Driver Easy will then scan your computer and detect any problem drivers.

-3) Click the Update button next to each device to download the latest and correct driver for it.
+3) Click the Update button next to each device to download the latest and correct driver for it, then you can manually install it.

 You can also click the Update All button at the bottom right to automatically update all outdated or missing drivers on your computer (this requires the Pro version — if you don’t already have it, you will be prompted to upgrade when you click Update All).